kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   claims release the device.
 - **Attribute keys must be declared**: The device's `sharingAffinity.parameterKeys` lists which attribute keys constrain sharing;
-  claims must provide values for all of these keys in the well-known structured parameters or the device is filtered out.
+  claims must provide values for all of these keys in their typed `Structured.Parameters` map or the device is filtered out.
 - **Multiple keys**: If multiple attribute keys are specified, ALL must match (both presence and value).
-- **Extra keys in claim**: If a claim's structured parameters contain keys beyond what the device declares in `parameterKeys`, the extra keys are ignored for that device.
+- **Extra keys in claim**: If a claim's `Structured.Parameters` map contains keys beyond what the device declares in `parameterKeys`, the extra keys are ignored for that device.
 Only the device's declared keys are evaluated.
 This allows "generic" claims to work across devices with different sharing requirements (e.g., a claim with both `subnet` and `vlan` can match a device that only constrains on `subnet`).
-- **String-only matching in alpha**: For keys referenced by `sharingAffinity.parameterKeys`, the scheduler only matches `string` values in alpha.
-If a required key is present with a non-string value, the device is filtered out for that claim.
+- **String-only matching in alpha**: For keys referenced by `sharingAffinity.parameterKeys`, `Structured.Parameters` values are string-typed (the alpha map type is `map[FullyQualifiedName]string`).
+  Future expansion to additional value types is deferred to beta.
 - **Missing keys in claim**: If the claim does not provide a value for a key the device declares in `parameterKeys`, the device is filtered out (see Filter phase).
-- **Malformed structured parameters**: If the scheduler-recognized `StructuredParameters` entry is malformed, undecodable, or uses the wrong schema, it is treated as invalid and the claim cannot use devices that rely on `sharingAffinity`.
-- **Duplicate structured parameters for one request**: If more than one recognized `StructuredParameters` config entry targets the same request, the claim is treated as invalid for `sharingAffinity` scheduling until corrected.
+- **Duplicate Structured entries for one request**: API validation rejects more than one `DeviceClaimConfiguration` whose `Structured` field is set and whose `Requests` selector covers the same request.
+Persisted claims predating the validation rule are treated as invalid for `sharingAffinity` scheduling until corrected.
 - **Multi-request claims (per-request scoping)**: If a claim requests multiple devices (e.g., `mgmt-nic` and `data-nic`), each `DeviceClaimConfiguration` block targets specific requests via its `requests` slice.
-Different config blocks can specify different structured parameters for different requests.
-This means `mgmt-nic` can be locked to Subnet-A while `data-nic` is locked to Subnet-B within the same claim — there is no cross-talk between requests.
+Different config blocks can specify different `Structured.Parameters` for different requests.
+  This means `mgmt-nic` can be locked to Subnet-A while `data-nic` is locked to Subnet-B within the same claim — there is no cross-talk between requests because the scoping is structural.
-- **Empty affinity**: Devices without `sharingAffinity` behave as before — any claim can share them regardless of whether it provides structured parameters.
+- **Empty affinity**: Devices without `sharingAffinity` behave as before — any claim can share them regardless of whether it provides `Structured` parameters.
 - **Legacy allocations with unknown affinity are conservative in alpha**:
   If a device has active allocations for which the scheduler cannot reconstruct the required affinity values (for example, claims created before the feature